 - Painting a Car - Can't Choose The Right Color?

+Can't decide on the right color?
 Veteran painters and restorers will tell you that color appears differently on different shapes.
 What looks good on one vehicle might look horrible on another.
-Anyone who has painted a car a non-stock color has been faced with the fear that it won't look good on the finished project.
+Anyone who has painted a car a custom, non-stock color has been faced with the fear that it won't look good on the finished project.
 The solution to that problem is to buy a plastic model of the car and assemble the body parts!

 From an automotive paint supplies shop, purchase small quantities (pints or sometimes half-pints) of the color(s) you're considering.
 There's no need to spray the paints onto the model—just brush it on fairly thick.
-Once the model is coated you'll instantly know how the car will look in full scale.
+Once the model is coated you'll instantly have a good idea how the car will look in full scale.
 If you don't like the color, coat it with another sample.